 Pets and Summer Celebrations

 Summer is here and that means cookouts, celebrations, and firework-filled nights!
-We all want to make sure our pets stay safe during these times.
+We all want to make sure our pets this summer stay safe during these times.
 Are you prepared?

 Here are some tips from the American Veterinary Medical Association.

 - Make sure your pets – cats and dogs alike – have identification tags with up-to-date information.

 - If your pets aren’t already microchipped, talk with your veterinarian about microchipping.
 This simple procedure can greatly improve your chances of getting your pets back if they become lost.